Watts-Lab/deliberation-assets/projects/volvovsky_reputation/play_as_agent_task.md

 type: multipleChoice
 ---

 # Great, you got your phone!

-The message from the buyer (the bot player) is:
+# The message from the buyer is:

-# > `I want to buy the piece that looks like a "Banana"`.
+> Banana

 # Please select the image to purchase from the set below: